 Oral Rehydration Solutions

-Drinks such as Pedialyte, Infalyte, and Revital help by quickly hydrating the body with electrolytes and are available without a prescription.
+Drinks such as Pedialyte, Infalyte, and Revital help with dehydration by quickly hydrating the body with electrolytes and are available without a prescription.

 What to Eat

 Stick with the BRAT Diet which is strictly bananas, rice, applesauce, and toast.

 There are some categories of foods you should avoid feeding your family when the stomach flu has infiltrated your home.
 These include foods high in sugar, dairy, tomato products, caffeine, and greasy, salty, and spicy foods.

 Ginger helps soothe the digestive system acting as an antiemetic to stop vomiting.

 Ginger Tea for Nausea & Stomach Flu Symptoms

 - 2 Tea Bags

 - 2 Lemons